Why Do We Call Spring “Spring” ?

 “Christ is ‘the goal of human history, the focal point of the desires of

-history and civilization, the centre of mankind, the joy of all hearts, and the
+history and civilization, the center of mankind, the joy of all hearts, and the

 fulfillment of all aspirations’ ”